Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 16 Juli 2025 21.31.43 UTC
+- WIB: Rabu, 16 Juli 2025 22.33.13 UTC
-- WITA: Rabu, 16 Juli 2025 22.31.43 UTC
+- WITA: Rabu, 16 Juli 2025 23.33.13 UTC
-- WIT: Rabu, 16 Juli 2025 23.31.43 UTC
+- WIT: Kamis, 17 Juli 2025 00.33.13 UTC

 Kutipan Inspiratif:
-"Before you diagnose yourself with depression or low self-esteem, first make sure that you are not, in fact, just surrounded by assholes."
+"Everybody is a genius.
+But if you judge a fish by its ability to climb a tree, it will live its whole life believing that it is stupid."

 Kategori: inspirational